ebassi/2016-guadec/2016-guadec.rst

 .. note::
    We are in 1997.
 The first MP3 was ripped just the previous year.
 Windows 95 was replacing all Windows 3.1 installations.
 IBM's OS/2 was dying.
-Apple was a small company clinging to the glories past.
+Apple was a small company clinging to glories past.
 The browser wars were starting to get serious.
-The apex of the X11 GUI toolkits was Motif.
+The apex of the X11 GUI toolkits was Motif…

 ----